sumwale/config/README.md

 #### Recommended

  * whitesur for gtk/qt, tela-circle for icons, vimix-cursors or whitesur for cursor theme.
 Specifically use the dark-purple version in the .themes which matches the colors used in awesome.
 On Arch: pamac install whitesur-gtk-theme-git whitesur-kvantum-theme-git vimix-cursors tela-circle-icon-theme-git (or yay/... whatever AUR helper you use).
-On other distros you may need to install the themes from gnome-look to your home directory manually (whitesur-gtk can be skipped if you use the WhiteSur-dark-purple from .themes).
+On other distros you may need to install the themes from gnome-look to your home directory manually (whitesur-gtk can be skipped if you use the WhiteSur-Dark-purple from .themes).
  * polkit-gnome/policykit-1-gnome, gnome-keyring -- for keyring with ssh/gpg agent support
  * xset from xorg-xset, rfkill from util-linux
  * conky -- note that floating layout is required for this to work acceptably which is setup in this awesome configuration for the first tag.
 Use conky-lua-nv if you have NVIDIA card.